libby2cm/wsl-configs/README.md

 ### Prerequisites:

+- At least somewhat working knowledge of Unifi Protect, HASS, and FPP
 - Active HASS environment
 - FPP instance online on local network
-- Unifi Protect (with Gen4 or newer cameras) is integrated with Home Assistant
+- Unifi protect instance online on local network (with Gen4 or newer cameras!) and integration is setup in Home Assistant
 - Non-overlapping object detecton zones are defined on each camera to be monitored for visitor tracking.
 Non-overlapping object detection zones (I'm using 70% confidence on the zones, ymmv) are important to cut down on duplicate counts.

 ### The premise of operation is below: